How to download all your Instagram data

 - Go to instagram.com.

-- Click on the gear icon by your Edit Profile option and select Privacy and Security.
+- Click on the gear icon next to your Edit Profile option and select Privacy and Security.

 - Scroll down to Data Download.

-Note: Editor's note: Once mobile downloads are available, we will update this article.